RobTrew/prelude-applescript/AS Prelude MD/pureT.md

         pureLR(x)
     else if "Maybe" = t then
         pureMay(x)
-    else if "Tree" = t then
+    else if "Node" = t then
         pureTree(x)
     else if "Tuple" = t then
         pureTuple(x)